Coddiction-101/clean-simple-calculator/README.md

 # Simple JavaScript Calculator

-A minimal and responsive calculator web app with validation and smooth User-experience.
+A minimal and responsive calculator web app with validation and a smooth user experience.

 🚀 **Live Demo:** https://clean-simple-calculator.netlify.app/